 Inherence – your biometrical data can prove that you are who you claim you are

 Here are the most common examples of passwordless authentication methods.

 Magic link through email

-This method relies on email authentication by sending an URL that has a limited timeframe to be used before it expires.
-If you ever forgot a password for some of your accounts, chances are that you’ve restored it using a magic link through the mail.
+This method relies on email authentication by sending an URL that has a limited usage timeframe before it expires.
+If you ever forgot a password for some of your accounts, chances are that you've restored it using a magic link through the mail.
 This is a pretty simple method of authentication that could be a substitution for password use on its own.
-Still, to make this method the most effective, you have to make sure that your email is protected with a strong and unique password, otherwise you might become a victim of malvertising attack.
+Still, to make this method the most effective, you have to make sure that your email has a strong and unique password.
+Otherwise, you might become a victim of malvertising attack.